 - As with any medical solution, you should keep Dakin’s solution out of the reach of children.

-- If you use it as a mouth wash or to treat a dental abscess, do not swallow it
+- If you use it as mouthwash or to treat a dental abscess, do not swallow it

-- You shouldn’t use Dakin’s solution longer than 1 week
+- You shouldn’t use Dakin’s solution longer than one week

 - You shouldn’t use this solution if you are allergic to any of the ingredients.